MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-git-deployment-pipelines.md

 * Serialization of the Lakehouse object metadata to a git JSON representation.
 * Apply changes directly or use pull request to control changes to upstream or downstream workspaces and branches.
 * Renaming of Lakehouses are tracked in git.
-Update of renamed Lakehouse will also rename default semantic data model and SQL Analytics endpoint.
+Update of renamed Lakehouse also renames the default semantic data model and SQL Analytics endpoint.
 * No action is applied to tables, folders and shortcuts, metadata and data of those items is always preserved.

 ## Lakehouse in deployment pipelines

 The Lakehouse artifact is supported in Microsoft Fabric lifecycle management deployment pipelines, enabling environment segmentation [best-practices](../cicd/best-practices-cicd.md).

-As an isolation principle, deployment pipelines won't overwrite

 Lakehouse deployment pipelines integration capabilities:

 * Deployment across Dev-Test-Production workspaces.
-* Lakehouse can be removed as a dependency upon deployment.
-Mapping to different Lakehouses within the deployment pipeline context is also supported.
+* Lakehouse can be removed as a depedent object upon deployment.
+Mapping different Lakehouses within the deployment pipeline context is also supported.
   * If nothing is specified during deployment pipeline configuration, a new Lakehouse object with same name, is created in the target workspace.
-Notebook and Spark Job Definitions are re-mapped to reference the new Lakehouse object in the new workspace.
+Notebook and Spark Job Definitions are remapped to reference the new Lakehouse object in the new workspace.
   * If the Lakehouse dependency is configured to reference a different Lakehouse during deployment pipeline configuration time, such as the upstream Lakehouse, a new Lakehouse object with same name, is created in the target workspace, __but Notebooks and Spark Job Definitions references are preserved as requested__.
   * SQL Analytics endpoints and semantic models are provisioned as part of the Lakehouse deployment.
-* No object inside the Lakehouse is overwriten.
+* No object inside the Lakehouse is overwritten.
-* Updates to Lakehouse name can be synchronized across workspaces in a deployment pipeline conxtext.
+* Updates to Lakehouse name can be synchronized across workspaces in a deployment pipeline context.

 ## Next steps